fdavies93/minibudget/docs/diff.md

 ### Rendering

+`--output {text | csv}`

+The format of the output.
+Defaults to text.

+When set to CSV output, the `width` option will be ignored.

 `--width`

-The width of the output report, in characters.
+The width of the output report for text mode, in characters.
 Defaults to the full terminal width.

 `--currency-format`